 Like the old Legacy FastPass system, your return time is for an hour, but Disney does give you a buffer on your arrival time.
 They will allow you to arrive for your FastPass 5 minutes early and gain entry and they will give you a 10 minute cushion at the end in case you are running late at dinner or miss the tram in the parking lot.

 Occasionally Disney Cast Member will trot out a paper FastPasses when there is an issue that forces a ride to be shut down.
 These FastPasses are generally good for any of the attractions that accept FastPasses in that park.

 Disney allows you to schedule your FastPasses 60 days in advance if you are staying in one of the Disney resorts.
 If you are an Annual Passholder or are staying off site, you can make your selections 30 days in advance.
 Be aware of these timelines because some of the more popular attractions will run out of FastPasses if you are not proactive at booking them early (e.g., Princess Fairytale Hall and Seven Dwarfs Mine Train).

 FastPass+ is here to stay and knowing some tips and tricks will let the system work in your favor.
 What’s your favorite thing about the FastPass+ system?

-For more FastPass+ tips, consider planning and booking your next Disney trip with an Authorized Disney Vacation Planner you can trust like Mickey Travels.
+BONUS TIP: Consider planning and booking your next Disney trip with an Authorized Disney Vacation Planner you can trust like Mickey Travels.
 They’ll help you get the best price for your vacation, share expert advice and their services are totally FREE!
 It’s genius!